Best Places to Stay in Puerto Vallarta: Top Areas & Accommodations

 If you’re worried about finding the best places to stay, here are my top recommendations sorted by neighborhood and price range!

 Budget—Hotel Rosita: This is a great budget hotel in El Centro.
-The rooms have everything you need including free Wi-Fi, room service, and balconies with furniture so you can relax and enjoy the views of the ocean.
+The rooms have everything you need, including free Wi-Fi, room service, and balconies with furniture so you can relax and enjoy ocean views.
 The hotel also has a simple restaurant and a breakfast buffet.

 Luxury—Hotel Mosaui: Looking for an adults-only all-inclusive resort?
 Check out Hotel Mosaui.
 They also have suites and penthouses that you can book without the all-inclusive services.
-It overlooks the beach, so make sure to book a room with ocean views.
+It overlooks the beach, so book a room with ocean views.
 They also have a rooftop infinity pool and a world-class spa.

 Zona Romantico

 Zona Romantico is the most popular area to stay in while in Puerto Vallarta.
 You’ll find the area full of tourists, locals, and ex-pats.
-Almost every hotel is on the same street as countless bars and restaurants, so you won’t have to go looking for food and amazing drinks!
+Almost every hotel is on the same street as countless bars and restaurants, so you won’t have to look for food and amazing drinks!

 Zona Romantico is also well-known for being LGBTQ+ friendly.
-You’ll also be close to Los Muertos Beach and all the best shopping and art galleries that Puerto Vallarta has to offer.
+You’ll also be close to Los Muertos Beach and all the best shopping and art galleries Puerto Vallarta offers.

-Mid-Range—Playa Los Arcos Hotel Beach Resort & Spa Puerto Vallarta: This is one of the best all-inclusive hotels if you are looking for a place where your foods and drinks are included.
+Mid-RangePlaya Los Arcos Hotel Beach Resort & Spa Puerto Vallarta: This is one of the best all-inclusive hotels if you are looking for a place where your food and drinks are included.
 There are three restaurants, three pools, poolside bars, and an amazing spa with facials and massages.

 El Centro

-Staying in El Centro or downtown Puerto Vallarta gives you access to the main square, where there are nightly festivals and shows.
-It’s mainly filled with tourists and ex-pats, but you will still find many locals living and working in the area.
+Staying in El Centro or downtown Puerto Vallarta gives you access to the main square, with nightly festivals and shows.
+It’s mainly filled with tourists and ex-pats, but you will still find many locals living and working there.

 Marina Vallarta